shieladityabasugh/Motor-Insurance/README.md

-# Ctrl-Alt-Del: Motor-Insurance Case Study
+# Motor-Insurance Case Study

+My team, Ctrl-Alt-Del, comprising Khushi Gupta, Himani Grover, and myself, secured 2nd place in our problem statement and achieved an overall top 10 ranking in the event.
-A repository containing the relevant information pertaining to DecodeX'25 hackathon
+This repository contains all the relevant information pertaining to DecodeX'25 hackathon.